 I’ve known the mother sitting in front of me at this parent-teacher conference for years, and we have been through a lot together.

 I have taught three of her children, and I like to think we’ve even become friends during our time together.
-She’s a conscientious mother who obviously loves her children with all of her heart.
 What is your favorite toast?
 Part Deux.
 Title.
 Title.
 Jad Abumrad: Why “Gut Churn” Is an Essential Part of the Creative Process.
 What’s gut churn?

 Radiolab creator and host Jad Abumrad describes it as the radical uncertainty that’s a core part of any creative process that really pushes the envelope.
 You’re entering unknown territory, and working without a map.
 Using examples from Radiolab’s own evolution, Jad shares the benefits of negative feedback and how we can look out for “pointing arrows” that can help guide our work (even when it hurts).
 Jad Abumrad is the host and creator of Radiolab, which reaches roughly 2 million people per month.
 He’s been called a “master of the radio craft” for his unique ability to combine cutting edge sound-design, cinematic storytelling and a personal approach to explaining complex topics, from the stochasticity of tumor cells to the mathematics of morality.
 Radiolab NY Times Profile @jadabumrad.
 Six Creative Ways To Brainstorm Ideas.
 WHERE GOOD IDEAS COME FROM by Steven Johnson.
 Twenty Quotes to Give you Chills.